Lynne Huffer

-Lynne Huffer (born 1960) is Samuel Candler Dobbs Professor Philosophy at Emory University and widely known for her work on queer theory and Foucault.
+Lynne Huffer (born 1960) is Samuel Candler Dobbs Professor of Philosophy at Emory University and widely known for her work on queer theory and Foucault.
 In her career at Yale, Rice, and Emory Universities, she has won numerous awards, including four major teaching prizes at Emory and Rice Universities, as well as the Modern Languages Association Florence Howe Award for feminist scholarship in English (2011).
 Huffer is also co-editor, with Shannon Winnubst, of philoSOPHIA: A Journal of Continental Feminism.